- Water Trails

 NOTE: To find the name of a trail on this map, please move the cursor of your mouse onto the trail line.

 Left click.
-The name and length of the trail will show in a balloon.
+The name of the trail will show in a balloon.

 Bloomington, Indiana usually brings to mind college football, basketball, and bicycle racing, to name a few.
 However, it also is home to a couple of rail trails that deserve mention: the B Line and the Clear Creek Trails.
 The first of these, the B Line, was at one time part of the Monon Railroad; its conversion into a rail trail has taken much work and dedication, and it still contains some incomplete parts.
 The Clear Creek Trail branches off from the B Line, and is a continuous 2 1/2 mile paved, multi-use surface.